 • Presentations in creativity, design, and problem solving.

-• Developing strong innovative concepts and great ideas.
+• Developing strong innovative and effective concepts.

 Some great ideas